 - Promotes building/conservation of glycogen; increases secretion of bile.

-- Inhibits contraction of internal sphincter of urinary bladder, contracts detrusor muscle of the urinary bladder wall causing urination.
+- Inhibits contraction of internal sphincter of the urinary bladder, contracts detrusor muscle of the urinary bladder wall causing urination.

 - Produces engorgement (erection) of erectile tissues of the external genitals.

 - The parasympathetic nervous system works with the sympathetic nervous system to maintain the homeostasis, it is responsible for the (rest & digest) functions of the human body, these include:

 - The parasympathetic ganglia of the head and neck are: